omahs/imx-docs/docs/main/learn/designing-an-nft-drop/understanding-launch-mechanics.md

 ### Define what you are selling

-It seems obvious, but make sure you are clear on exactly what you are selling.
+It may seem straightforward, but make sure you are clear on exactly what you are selling.
 Once you've done this, check that what you are selling is aligned with your launch goals.
-For example, Land NFTs are generally a mechanism for fundraising, whereas low-value in-game items might not generate enough revenue to achieve a fundraising goal.
+For example, free minted in-game items can focus on community building, however since they can be minted at no cost, there may be less demand for it.

 ### Define the utility

 Be clear on why a customer would want to buy your NFT.
-For example, if you are selling land, what is the ROI and how does it work?
-It's important to check that your utility matters to your target segments.
-For example, gameplay benefits and in-game items are only valuable as investors think this will motivate buyers later.
+For example, an in game asset can impact the appearance of a character, provide special access to an area, or connect to other forms of game utility.
+However, it's important to check that your utility matters to your target segment.
+This is important as demand for an asset will only be as valuable as the utility that a segment associates with it.

 ## Target User Segments

 To target your launch, define who you are selling to.
 This is your target user segment.
 There may be a mix of segments, but generally, you should have one primary target in mind.
 As you go about defining your mechanics, make sure that they make sense for your primary target.

- At Immutable, we consider user segments as three main groups: Investors, Traders, and Players.

-### Investors

-Investors can deploy significant capital and are focused on returns.
-They can seek capital appreciation or a productive return (ROI) for assets
+Here are a few examples of user segments: Early adopters and Players.

-### Traders
+###

-Traders can deploy significant capital and are focused on returns.
-They can be seeking a 'flip' of drops or longer-term trading of game assets
+ Early adopters

+Early adopters aim to be the first to gain access to an offering.
+They can benefit in various ways including prestige, becoming an influencer, or getting exclusive rewards.

 ### Players